-Avastin isn't the only wet AMD drug available.
+Avastin is not the only wet AMD drug available.
 Other options include Lucentis and Eylea.
-These drugs are made for eye use, and that means they're delivered to doctors in:
+These drugs are made for eye use, and that means they are delivered to doctors in:

 - Optimal doses.
-Doctors don't need to calculate how much to give.
+Doctors do not need to calculate how much to give.
 The manufacturer does that work.

 - Single-use packaging.
 Every dose is carefully wrapped for tight preservation as it leaves the warehouse.

 - Injection kits.
 Doctors can open up the packaging and get started rather than dipping into their own supplies for needles.